Harvey Weinstein To Turn Himself In To Law Enforcement Soon, NYPD Expects

 — New York Daily News (@NYDailyNews) May 24, 2018

-In a recent interview with Cosmopolitan, hip hop sensation Cardi B spoke of the #metoo movement and how she has seen sexual harassment in the hip-hop world, especially when it comes to video vixens.
+In a recent interview with Cosmopolitan, hip hop sensation Cardi B spoke of the #MeToo movement and how she has seen sexual harassment in the hip-hop world, especially when it comes to video vixens.
 The popular artist shared what it used to be like for her when trying out for a video.

 “When I was trying to be a vixen, people were like, ‘You want to be on the cover of this magazine?’
 Then they pull their d**ks out.
 I bet if one of these women stands up and talks about it, people are going to say, ‘So what?
 You’re a ho.
 It don’t matter.'”